-For example, Legal Coordinators need abilities such as oral comprehension, written comprehension, and near vision in order to perform their job at a high level.
+For example, Legal Coordinators need abilities such as oral comprehension, written comprehension, and written expression in order to perform their job at a high level.
 The list below shows several important abilities for Legal Coordinators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Legal Coordinators frequently use skills like writing, reading comprehension, and speaking to perform their job effectively.
+Legal Coordinators frequently use skills like reading comprehension, writing, and active listening to perform their job effectively.
 The list below shows several critical skills for Legal Coordinators, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.